Your Complete Corporate Income Tax Guide - Including S Corp

 Getting Help with Corporate Income Taxes

 Income taxes for corporations and S corporations are complicated.
 It's usually best to get the help of a CPA or tax professional who is familiar with corporate taxes, rather than attempting to prepare this return on your own.
-Before you enlist the help of a CPA, Enrolled Agent, or another qualified tax preparer to prepare your corporation's taxes, there is some basic information about corporation taxes you should know.
-Read more about Getting Help with Business Taxes.
+Before you enlist the help of a CPA, Enrolled Agent, or another qualified tax preparer to prepare your corporation's taxes, make sure you review basic information about corporation taxes you should know.

 Types of Corporations and Taxes

 In the U.S., there are two basic types of corporations - C corporations (usually just called "corporations") and S corporations (for the section of the Internal Revenue Code that applies to this business type).
 Both types have the same basic structure, using Articles of Incorporation to incorporate within a specific state or states.
 Both types of corporations have corporate by-laws and a corporate board of directors.
 An S corporation is created first as a corporation and then files to elect S corporation status.